December 15th, 2022 | By: Emma McGowan | Tags: Management

 Those are just some of the questions that are probably rolling around in your head, whether you’re trying to figure out your salary as the CEO, you’re trying to figure out your co-founder’s salary as they take on the CEO position, or you’re thinking of bringing in an outside hire.
 Add on location, marital status, age, savings… and the list goes on and on and on.

-So how do you determine what a startup CEO salary should be?
+So how do you determine what an average startup CEO salary should be?

 First of all, let’s make one thing super clear: Like so many other aspects of startups, there’s no one answer to this question.
-I’m not going to give you a calculation you can perform that will spit out a number for you.
+I’m not going to give you a calculation you can perform that will spit out a median startup CEO salary number for you.
+There is no average salary.

-This shouldn’t come as too much of a shocker to anyone who has any exposure to the startup ecosystem, but a startup CEO salary shouldn’t be too much.
-As in, the CEO is probably going to have to take a pay cut and scrimp a bit when they first getting going.
+This shouldn’t come as too much of a shocker to anyone who has any exposure to the startup ecosystem, but startup CEO pay shouldn’t be too much.
+As in, the CEO is probably going to have to take a pay cut and scrimp a bit when they first get going.

-Based on his experience both as a serial entrepreneur and as an investor, he believes that the lower startup CEO’s salary, the great chance of success that company has.
-He also believes that a lower salary keeps founders focused on making their equity worth more, which is a good end result for everyone — founders, investors, and employees.
+Based on his experience both as a serial entrepreneur and as a venture capital investor, he believes that the lower startup CEOs' salaries are, the great chance of success that company has.
+He also believes that a lower salary keeps founders focused on making their equity worth more rather than their own compensation, which is a good end result for everyone — founders, investors, and employees.

 So let’s set $150k as the upper limit for a startup CEO salary.
 That doesn’t mean that numbers under $150k aren’t too much, too.
 But there are other factors to consider when you’re deciding how much is just right, as we’ll cover below.

 One startup learned the hard way that paying a CEO too much can mean the end comes faster than you expected.
-It’s a complicated story (you can read the full rundown here) but basically a media startup called 8020 brought on a new CEO with the hopes that his experience at Conde Nast would help pull them out of a major downturn.
+It’s a complicated story (you can read the full rundown here) but basically, a media startup called 8020 brought on a new CEO with the hopes that his experience at Conde Nast would help pull them out of a major downturn.
+Early-stage startups are especially

-There were other issues with the company, but it’s pretty clear that the $500,000 per year salary for the CEO was a big, big nail in 8020’s coffin.
+There were other issues with the company, but it’s pretty clear that the $500,000 per year salary for the CEO was a big, big nail in the 8020s coffin.

 But just as you don’t want to pay your CEO too much, you also don’t want to pay them too little.
 After all, they have to make enough to, you know, live, even when you’re bootstrapping.